128technology/docs/docs/plugin_ipsec_client.md

 Salt status can be found on the conductor by utilizing the PCLI’s `show assets` and `show assets <asset-id>` commands.

 ### PCLI Enhancements
-To check the status of the IPsec tunnels for a given ingress KNI, extra IPsec tunnel related output will be found in the `show device-interface` command.
+To check the status of the IPsec tunnels for a given ingress KNI, extra IPsec tunnel related output will be found in the `show device-interface` command as well as the `show plugin state` command.

 Example output for a healthy tunnel:
 ```